My dad died this week. This is a story I wrote a couple of years ago about him.

 But the noises grew louder and louder.
 Clearly someone or something was rummaging through our attic.
 It had to be a bear.
 Or Big Foot.
 No ordinary human would venture to the nether regions of our garage.

-I ran to the garage and saw the attic door open, my wife casting boxes everywhere.
+I ran to the garage and saw the attic door open and my wife casting boxes everywhere.

 “What are you doing?”
 I yelled.